Discover the Inspiring Stories from the Faces of the Frontline: Manufacturers' All Stars! Read Now Read Now

 Digital transformation in manufacturing plays several key roles, such as:

-Insights from recent McKinsey research underscore the urgency and importance of digital transformation in the current industrial landscape:
+Insights from recent McKinsey research underscore the urgency and importance of digital transformation in the current industrial manufacturing landscape:

 A recent study by the MPI Group underscores the transformative impact of digital trends in the manufacturing sector.
 It found that 63% of manufacturers have increased profitability, and 61% view their smart Industry 4.0 strategy as a competitive differentiator.
 In light of this, let’s examine the key digital transformation trends in manufacturing for 2023: